Social Work

 The program develops theoretically critical social workers committed to the achievements and struggles of the working class, able to politicize demands and to strengthen popular participation for the breaking down of political subalternization processes.

-It is structured in three sections: i) theoretical and methodological foundations of social life, ii) socio-historical foundations of Brazilian society, and ii) foundations of the social work practice.
+It is structured into three sections: i) theoretical and methodological foundations of social life, ii) socio-historical foundations of Brazilian society, and ii) foundations of social work practice.
 In the early stages, students take general courses, such as: Socio-Historical Formation of Brazil, Introduction to Sociological Theory, and Political Science.
-In the second half of the program, they take specific courses on Social Work matters.
+In the second half of the program, they take specialized courses on Social Work matters.
 The curriculum also includes a supervised internship that must be carried out along three consecutive semesters, starting from the sixth semester, and a final thesis (TCC), which must be written in the final semester.

 Program Length:

-9 semesters (4 and a half years)
+8 semesters (4 years)

-Website: dss.ufsc.br
+Website: servicosocial.ufsc.br